Sigmmma/c20/src/content/blam/readme.md

 stub: true
 ---

-Blam! is the proprietary game engine powering [Halo][ce].
+Blam! is the proprietary game engine powering [Halo][h1].
 It was developed in-house at Bungie and has undergone significant evolution over the series' expansion.
 According to a [Jason Jones interview][jones-interview], the engine has its roots in [Myth][]:

 > Halo didn't begin as a strategy game but the engine it uses started out that way.
 The engine Halo uses began as a next-generation Myth terrain engine, with polygonal units.